Summary

 Model Evaluation

-In machine learning, after training the logistic regression model, we evaluate its performance using metrics such as the Confusion matrix or the Classification report, which provide insight into the model’s accuracy, precision, recall, and F1 score.
+In machine learning, after training the logistic regression model, we evaluate its performance using metrics such as the Confusion Matrix or the Classification report, which provide insight into the model’s accuracy, precision, recall, and F1 Score.

 In Scikit-learn, logistic regression can be implemented as follows: